-Toponymy is the study of place titles, their origins, meanings, and use - and Etymology is the history of words.
+Toponymy is the study of place titles, their origins, meanings and use - and Etymology is the history of words.

-Using these two branches of research, I began a comprehensive study of local designation roots, and how their form and meanings may have changed over time.
+Using these two branches of research, we began a comprehensive study of local designation roots, and how their form and meanings may have changed over time.

-Regarding the rather oddball/metaphysically related things that I tend to search for, reference books on English place names proved to be about as much help as the proverbial chocolate teapot; they usually 'suggested' possibilities of what names meant; "possibly" this, and "possibly" that, "probably" this and "probably" that.
+Regarding the unusual, rather oddball things that we were searching for, reference books on English place names proved to be about as much help as the proverbial chocolate teapot, and usually 'suggested' possibilities of what names meant; "possibly" this, and "possibly" that - and "probably" this and "probably" that.